MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/kernel/sample-kernel-mode-drivers.md

 ---
 title: Sample Kernel-Mode Drivers
-description: Sample Kernel-Mode Drivers
+description: Sample kernel-mode drivers
-keywords: ["kernel-mode drivers WDK , samples", "sample drivers WDK kernel-mode"] ms.date: 06/16/2017
+keywords: ["kernel-mode drivers WDK , samples", "sample drivers WDK kernel-mode"] ms.date: 11/12/2024
 ---

-# Sample Kernel-Mode Drivers
+# Sample kernel-mode drivers

 The WDK provides various sample kernel-mode drivers.
 After you have installed the WDK, the `src\general` subdirectory contains sample driver code that is applicable to all kernel-mode drivers.
 The samples are also maintained online.
 These samples include the following: